lionelgarnier/validate-api-request/README.md

 # validate-api-request

-`validate-api-request` is a middleware for validating HTTP requests against OpenAPI specifications.
+validate-api-request is a middleware for validating HTTP requests against OpenAPI specifications.
 This ensures that incoming requests conform to the defined API contract, improving the reliability and robustness of your API.

+validate-api-request stands out by working directly with the authentic OpenAPI Specification (OAS) structure, avoiding any conversion to a different format.
+This direct approach simplifies configuration, debugging, and integration of new OAS functionalities while ensuring accurate validations and maintaining compatibility with evolving industry standards.

 ## Features